pbelathur/setup-jde-using-chocolatey/README.md

-# Setup Java Developer Environment on Windows using Chocolatey
+# Setup Java Developer Environment using Chocolatey
-Setup Java Developer Environment on Windows using Chocolatey

 In this recipe I am using _Chocolatey_ scripts to create a typical ***Java Developer Environment*** on a Windows machine.
 These scripts are recommended to be under version control and used to setup consistent developer environments.